ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 At the end of a module's execution, it formats the data that it wants to return as a JSON string and prints the string to its stdout.
 The normal action plugin receives the JSON string, parses it into a Python dictionary, and returns it to the executor.

 If Ansible templated every string return value, it would be vulnerable to an attack from users with access to managed nodes.
-If an unscrupulous user disguised malicious code as Ansible return value strings, and if those strings were then templated on the controller, Ansible could execute arbitrary code.
+If an unscrupulous user disguised malicious code as Ansible return value strings, and if those strings were then templated on the control node, Ansible could execute arbitrary code.
 To prevent this scenario, Ansible marks all strings inside returned data as ``Unsafe``, emitting any Jinja2 templates in the strings verbatim, not expanded by Jinja2.

 Strings returned by invoking a module through ``ActionPlugin._execute_module()`` are automatically marked as ``Unsafe`` by the normal action plugin.
 If another action plugin retrieves information from a module through some other means, it must mark its return data as ``Unsafe`` on its own.